GET AHEAD OF YOUR COMPETITORS

 Our behavioural science workshop

-We have developed a workshop in conjunction with marketer and author of The Choice Factory, Richard Shotton.
-Richard is the ‘go-to’ person for the applications of behavioural science in advertising.
+We have developed a workshop in conjunction with the marketer and author of The Choice Factory, Richard Shotton.
+Richard is the go-to person for the applications of behavioural science in advertising.

 Our workshop provides a thorough understanding of these biases within a framework.
 There is a very wide range of experiments, insights and biases available to businesses.
 The question most people ask is: “Where do we start?”.

 In 2015, the U.K. Government's Behavioural Insights Team (The Nudge Unit) produced the EAST framework, which can be used to think about and manage behaviour change.
 The EAST framework tackles four areas: “Make it [the behaviour] Easy”, “Make it Contextual”, ”Make it Social” and ”Make it Timely”.

 We add to this existing framework by including two additional pillars: “Make it Contextual” and ”Make it Relative”.
 These extra pillars provide further insights to tap into when applied to business settings.